 Acromegaly treatment will depend on multiple factors, including the size and location of the tumor, age, and overall health condition of the patient.
 Treatment options include:

 Minimally Invasive Endoscopic Transsphenoidal Surgery

-Orange County neurosurgeon Robert Louis, MD, specializes in minimally invasive endoscopic transsphenoidal surgery for removal of acromegaly.
-This sophisticated procedure removes the tumor while minimizing complications, hospital time, trauma and discomfort.
-Dr. Louis has the specialized skills and training with this advanced technique.
+Orange County neurosurgeon Robert Louis, MD, specializes in minimally invasive endoscopic transsphenoidal surgery for the removal of acromegaly.
+This sophisticated procedure removes the tumor while minimizing complications, hospital time, trauma, and discomfort.
+Dr. Louis has specialized skills and training with this advanced technique.
 Read more about Endoscopic Transsphenoidal Surgery.

 Radiation therapy for acromegaly is recommended for some patients when surgery and medication are not sufficient to control acromegaly.
-Radiation therapy involves highly focused dose of radiation to the tumor.
+Radiation therapy involves a highly focused dose of radiation to the tumor.
 It takes an average of 18 months to lower the GH and IGF-1 levels.
-Continued long-term follow-up with an endocrinologist is recommended after radio therapy for acromegaly.
+Continued long-term follow-up with an endocrinologist is recommended after radiotherapy for acromegaly.